ahhhdum/apple-subscriptions-exporter/README.md

 If you encounter any problems or have suggestions, please [create an issue](https://github.com/ahhhdum/apple-subscriptions-exporter/issues).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Version History

-### 1.0.2
-- Removed subscription management column
-- Added progress indicator while processing
-- Added random delays between actions
-- Made date field optional for free purchases
-- Improved error handling with clearer messages
-- Added direct link to report issues when validation fails
-- Updated selectors to be more resilient to page changes

-### 1.0.1
-- Added support for large exports
-- Initial error handling improvements

-### 1.0.0
-- Initial release
-- Basic export functionality
-- CSV download
-- Page structure validation